ITU-BDSA2025-GROUP-17/Chirp/docs/report_compile.md

 ## Architecture — In the small

 The diagram shown below illustrates the program's onion architecture.
 The application generally follows the onion structure even though some layers are represented by more than one .NET project.
 The Chirp.Core .NET project is the core onion layer, on top of that is the Chirp.Repositories .NET project layer.
 Here the DTO's exist as they define the data contracts used across the repository, services and representation layers.
+The Repositories layer providing an abstraction layer on top of the database, making actions like adding or removing users be done through single method calls.

-Ontop of the repositories layer is the Chirp.Services .Net project layer, the service and repository layers are located withing a shared folder called Chirp.Infrastructures.
+Ontop of the repositories layer is the Chirp.Services .Net project layer, which provides an additional layer of abstraction on top of the Chirp.Repositories layer, where sometimes multiple actions are taken through one method call, like deleting all cheeps by a user before deleting the user itself.

+The service and repository layers are located withing a shared folder called Chirp.Infrastructures.
 The outermost layer contains the frontend Razor Pages, called Chirp.Web, and the application tests.

 \begin{figure}[H]
 \centering
 \includegraphics[width=0.9\textwidth]{images/onion_arc.png}